Jim McLay: Ousting

-McLay is one of three leaders of the National Party (along with Simon Bridges and Todd Muller) who neither became Prime Minister nor led the party to an election.
+McLay was the first full-time National Party leader, and one of three overall (the others being Simon Bridges and Todd Muller) who left office without becoming prime minister or taking the party into an election.

 After Parliament

 McLay retired from Parliament at the 1987 election.
 Between 1994 and 2002 he was the New Zealand representative on the International Whaling Commission.
 He served as chairman of the New Zealand Council for Infrastructure Development, an independent industry body which advances best practice in infrastructure development, investment and procurement, from 2005 to 2006 and remained as patron until 2009.

 Permanent Representative to the United Nations

 In July 2009 McLay took up the role of New Zealand's Permanent Representative to the United Nations.
 On 16 October 2014, McLay led New Zealand to victory in the United Nations Security Council election for a temporary seat on the United Nations Security Council winning in the first round of voting with 145 votes out of a possible 193 beating both Spain and Turkey.
 McLay took up New Zealand's seat on the United Nations Security Council on 1 January 2015.